 Total Depravity (total inability) is sometimes referred to as Original Sin.
 This is the idea, which was developed in the early church, that those who are sons and daughters of Adam in the flesh have inherited the nature that resulted from the Fall of Mankind.
 That is the curse that was bestowed upon Adam in his disobedience in the garden when he freely chose to take and eat the fruit of the tree of good and evil.
 This nature of man, which has many side affects of his original perfection, does not permit him to do anything righteous in order that he could stand apart and be able to return to God (Rom.
 6:20).

-Unconditional Election, also known as Predestination/Adoption, is the sovereign adoption of God’s children in eternity by the council of His good will (Eph.
+Unconditional Election, also known as Predestination/Adoption, is the sovereign selection of a particular people in eternity by the council of God’s good will (Eph.
 1:4-8).
 All of mankind, being spiritually dead in Adam and without the ability to redeem themselves, are destined to Hell.
 Yet by God’s grace and mercy He has chosen a people in which He will pluck them out of the fire for His glory alone.
-Those whom God chooses in salvation is not based on any predetermined or foreknown action or ability of the individual but rather by His purpose for reasons unknown to those He calls.
+Those whom God chooses in salvation is not based on any predetermined or foreknown action or ability of the individual but rather for His purposes alone.

 Limited Atonement (Particular Atonement) means to answer the question of those whom Christ died.
 Did Christ die for specific individuals, or did Christ die for a system that would allow people to choose to be saved.
 Since man is unable to do anything righteous, such as the commandment to believe in Christ, the atonement is for those who are effectually called unto faith by the Holy Spirit at a predetermined point in time.
-This work of God rendering certain the salvation of a fallen race of men, limited not the power or ability of the atonement but rather it’s application (John 10:27).
+This work of God rendering certain the salvation of a fallen race of men, limited not by the power or ability of the atonement but rather it’s application (John 10:27).